 Posted – 11.28.22

-reports on job status regularly.
+electrician writes reports on work status regularly.

 Environment and Physical Requirements

 While performing the duties of this job, the Industrial Maintenance Electrician is regularly required to use

 hands and fingers to handle or feel objects and tools.
 Reach with hands and arms, talk and hear.
 The

 maintenance electrician is regularly required to stand, walk, climb, balance, stoop, kneel, crouch or crawl.

 Must be able to lift and/or move up to 25 Lbs., occasionally lift and/or move up to 50 Lbs.

 The Industrial Maintenance Electrician frequently works in a high noise level environment near high

 voltage and low voltage control panels and moving machinery.
 The Industrial Maintenance Electrician